Conservative sciatica treatment methods

-Types of Treatments
+Types of conservative sciatica treatments

 Some of the most commonly prescribed conservative sciatica treatment methods include:

-Several weeks or months of conservative sciatica treatment usually help mitigate the symptoms associated with the condition.
-If an individual’s pain continues or worsens, a doctor may suggest surgery.
-If you are thinking about undergoing surgical sciatica treatment, consider the minimally invasive procedures offered at Laser Spine Institute.
+Several weeks or months of conservative sciatica treatment often help relieve the symptoms associated with the condition.
+If pain continues or worsens, a physician may suggest surgery.
+If you are thinking about undergoing surgical sciatica treatment, consider the minimally invasive spine surgery offered at Laser Spine Institute.